Nicolas Bacri: Career

+After graduating in 1983 with the premier prix in composition, he attended the French Academy in Rome.
+Back in Paris, he worked for four years (1987–91) as the Director of Chamber Music for Radio France.

-Bacri has received important commissions in all major musical fields: opera, symphony, concertante, vocal, choral and chamber music.
+Bacri has received commissions in major musical fields: opera, symphony, concertante, vocal, choral and chamber music.
 In February 2020 Riccardo Muti conducted the world premiere of his Concertante Elegy for Bass Clarinet and Orchestra op.
 150 "Ophelia's Tears," with soloist J. Lawrie Bloom, a piece commissioned by the Chicago Symphony Orchestra.
 Reviewing this performance, Howard Reich of the Chicago Tribune wrote: "The openly emotional writing for the bass clarinet (...) surely defied musical fashions of our noisy age."

 In his book The Classical Revolution: Thoughts on New Music in the 21st Century, John Borstlap hailed Bacri as "the most important French composer since Messiaen and Dutilleux...".
-Bacri has been Professor of Composition at the Conservatoire à Rayonnement Régional (CRR) de Paris since October 2017 and at the Schola Cantorum (Paris) since October 2018.
+Bacri has been Professor of Composition at the Conservatoire à Rayonnement Régional (CRR) de Paris (October 2017-October 2023) and at the Schola Cantorum (Paris) (October 2018-October 2023).

-In his book Notes étrangères, published in 2004 by Seguier (coll.
-Carré musique, re-edition by L'Harmattan, 2020), Bacri expresses his ideas as: